-- 1 Shut down the computer and disconnect all peripheral devices. - 2 Unplug the computer and remove the battery pack. - 3 Wait until the computer cools down. - 4 Unscrew the screw (indicated by the arrow below) on the bottom of the computer and remove the memory module compartment cover.
+- 1 Shut down the computer and disconnect all peripheral devices. - 2 Unplug the computer and remove the battery pack. - 3 Wait until the computer cools down. - 4 Unscrew the screws (indicated by the arrows below) on the bottom of the computer and remove the memory module compartment cover.

-5 Touch a metal object (such as the connector panel on the back of the computer) to discharge static electricity.
+5 Touch a metal object to discharge static electricity.